genepattern/RTutorialModule/README_PACKAGES.md

 ## Sorting Out the Package List

 Sorting out the exact versions of packages is mostly the responsibility of the GenePattern team.
-Since there's only package library per version of R, there will be only one version of each package available on the server.
+Since there's only one package library per version of R, there will be only one version of each package available on the server.
 We need to manage versions across all modules to ensure compatibility and stability.
 We may consider changing this in the future, but for now this means it's a system administration task.

 You can still help us by giving us a list of the packages used by your module with the versions used during development in the correct order of installation.
 We will likely need to modify the list somewhat for cross-module compatibility but this gives us an excellent starting point.